darwinia-network/dj/README.md

 // ~/.darwinia/dj.json
 {
   "eth": {
-    "node": "",                  // ethereum node url, you can input an infura url "secret": ""                 // ethereum secret key, used for crash service },
+    "node": "ethereum node url, you can input an infura url", "secret": "ethereum secret key, used for crash service" },
-  "grammer": {                   // this field is for grammer server
+  "grammer": {
-    "commands": {
+    "_comment": "this field is for grammer server, delete this line", "commands": {
       "faucet": {
         "supply": 400,